-Although the Initial Notes will be listed on the Frankfurt Open Market within 60 calendar days of the First Issue Date and the Issuer undertakes to ensure that the Initial Notes and any Subsequent Notes are listed on the official list of the Helsinki Stock Exchange or, if such admission to trading is unduly onerous to obtain or maintain, admitted to trading on another EU regulated market within six (6) months of the First Issue Date, and to maintain such listings as long as the Notes are outstanding, the Issuer cannot guarantee that the Notes will be approved for listing within the contemplated timeframe or at all or remain listed.
-Further, should the Issuer fail to procure listing of the Notes on a regulated market in time, and such listing failure is not waived by the Noteholder in accordance with the Terms and Conditions, this would result in an Event of Default under Clause 14 (Acceleration of the Notes) of the Terms and Conditions.
+The Initial Notes were listed on the Frankfurt Open Market within 60 calendar days of the First Issue Date and have thereafter been admitted to trading on the official list of the Helsinki Stock Exchange.
+The Issuer undertakes to ensure that the Subsequent Notes are listed on the official list of the Helsinki Stock Exchange or, if such admission to trading is unduly onerous to obtain or maintain, admitted to trading on another EU regulated market within sixty (60) days of the issuance of the Subsequent Notes, and to maintain such listings as long as the Notes are outstanding, the Issuer cannot guarantee that the Subsequent Notes will be approved for listing within the contemplated timeframe or at all or remain listed.
 Although no assurance is made as to the liquidity of the Notes as a result of listing, failure to be approved for listing or the delisting of the Notes may have an adverse effect on a Noteholder's ability to resell Notes in the secondary market.